We don’t have the exact college decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Transfer students don’t have much choice about when they can apply, so they won’t have the same pros and cons as first-year students.
 Successful applications will gain acceptance at Brown!

 However, transferring to an Ivy League school can be challenging.
-Brown accepted only 149 transfer students out of 2,828 applications in a recent admissions cycle.
+Brown accepted only 112 transfer students out of 2,744 applications for students who entered Brown in Fall 2023.

 If you have more questions about Brown decisions or when they come out, read on to learn more!